missjinger/SaltyZero-Repack/README.md

 Description:

 I'm intended to build one high expansibility and performance server with easy game APIs.
 Now, it has supported for various scripts by using external dll.
+All files are about 77MB.

 Features: